Shicheng-Guo/BIS180L_web/_posts/2018-05-22-RNAseq-edgeR.md

 ## Background

+Differential expression analysis is a powerful tool in genomics.
+The goal is to detect transcripts that are present at different levels in different samples.
+Samples could be diseased versus healthy tissue, individuals treated with a drug versus controls, individuals from different populations, etc.  The determination and subsequent analysis of genes that are differentially expresseed can give insight into the biological processes affected by the disease/treatement/population, or whatever factor(s) are being used to contrast the samples.

-The principle behind calling differentially expressed genes is similar to that for other hypothesis-based tests such as ANOVA or t-tests.
+The principle behind determining which genes are differentially expressed is similar to that for other hypothesis-based tests such as ANOVA or t-tests.
 We will call genes differentially expressed if the mean expression between treatments is larger than would be expected by chance given the amount of variance among replicates within a treatment type.
 However there are several important issues to consider: the first is multiple testing.
 Imagine doing a t-test for differential expression on 30,000 genes.
 At p < .05 you would expect 5% (600!) of the genes to be called as significantly different by random chance.
 This is known as the multiple testing problem and the p-values must be adjusted to compensate for the large number of tests.
 Second there are typically very few replicates per treatment reducing power; thankfully techniques have been developed to “share” information between genes to somewhat deal with this issue.
 Third, the methods developed for microarray analysis are not directly applicable.
 Log-transformed microarray data can be effectively modeled as normally distributed.
 In contrast RNAseq data is count data and therefore has a different (non-normal) numerical distribution.
 Consequently statistical models require a different error distribution.

 At first glance one might think that the [Poisson distribution](http://en.wikipedia.org/wiki/Poisson_distribution) would be an appropriate model for RNAseq data: reads are discrete events and the chance of a read landing in any particular gene is very low.
 Indeed Poisson models were originally tried.
 However, in the Poisson distribution the expected mean and variance should be equal.
 For most RNAseq data this is not true; the data is over-dispersed: the variance is larger than the mean.
 Alternatives are the [Negative Binomial](http://en.wikipedia.org/wiki/Negative_binomial_distribution) and Quasi-Poisson models.

-It is important to consider an appropriate measure of expression.
+It is important to consider an appropriate measure of expression and normalization.
+Normalization is important: if you have a total of 10,000,000 reads from 1 sample and 5,000,000 reads from another sample clearly an adjustment for the total number of reads (a.k.a library size) must be done.
 While some favor RPKM (Reads per kilobase exon length per million reads mapped), for finding DE genes it is better to normalize counts between samples using a different method (discussed below) and to not adjust for gene length.
 Why?
 1) the number of reads is not always a linear function of gene length.
 2) dividing by gene length causes a loss of information.
 By RPKM a gene of 1kb with 10 counts would be treated the same as a 100bp gene with 1 count, but clearly we are much more confident of the expression level when we have 10 counts instead of 1.
 This information is lost in RPKM.

 Regarding normalization between samples, genes with very high expression levels can skew RPKM type normalization.
 Consider two samples where gene expression is the same except that in the first sample RUBISCO is expressed at a very high level, taking up half of the reads.
 In the second sample RUBISCO is expressed at a lower level, accounting for 25% of the reads.
 By RPKM all non RUBISCO genes will appear to be expressed more highly in the second sample because RUBISO “takes up” fewer reads.
 Methods such as [TMM normalization](http://genomebiology.com/2010/11/3/R25) can account for this.

 Two packages that effectively deal with the above issues are [DESeq](http://bioconductor.org/packages/release/bioc/html/DESeq.html) and [edgeR](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html), both available through [Bioconductor](http://bioconductor.org/).
+Both are recommened.
 We will use edgeR for today's exercises.

 If you are going to do your own RNAseq analyses at some later time, I __strongly recommend__ that you thoroughly study the [edgeR user manual](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) available both at the [link](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) and by typing `edgeRUsersGuide()` in R (after you have loaded the library).